Compare FREE Quotes on Loft Conversions

 Is your home suitable for a mansard loft?

 To determine if your home is suitable for a mansard loft conversion, first, check the type of property.
 Victorian and Edwardian terraced homes, as well as semi-detached houses, are ideal.
-Bungalows can also be suitable if the roof pitch and height are adequate.
+A bungalow loft conversion can also be suitable if the roof pitch and height are adequate.

 Assess the roof structure and height to ensure there is enough space for the conversion without extensive structural changes.
 And don't forget to verify that local planning regulations allow for significant roof alterations, particularly if you live in a conservation area.